redhat-italy/hacep/README.md

 Run the example
 ---------------

-Please refer to hacep-playground submodule Readme.md for detailed instructions on how to run an example.
+Please refer to hacep-examples -> hacep-playground submodule Readme.md for detailed instructions on how to run an example.